 Start Slow, Start Young

 The best way to make your cat more friendly to human contact is to start when their kittens.
-Kittens are far more impressionable than adult cats, and the behavior and environments they are exposed to at a young age can have a great affect on their adult disposition.
+Kittens are far more impressionable than adult cats, and the behavior and environments they are exposed to at a young age can have a great effect on their adult disposition.
 Whether you’re working with a young kitten or an antisocial adult cat, there are some general things you can do to slowly start to increase his desire to cuddle.

 Talk to your cat